-- 14.2.2 Socio-economic circumstances; - 14.2.3 Utilisation of amenities and resources; - 14.2.4 National and regional agreements and provisions; and - 14.2.5 Any other factors influencing such decisions. - 14.3 Sundry tariffs are based on the tariff applicable for the period during which the sundry service is rendered. - 14.4 Sundry tariffs and structures will be revised at least once a year, during the annual budgeting process. - 14.5 Sundry tariffs / charges payable must be paid in advance and only in cases of extreme emergency this requirement may be waived with the approval of the CFO.
+- 14.2.5 Any other factors influencing such decisions. - 14.3 Sundry tariffs are based on the tariff applicable for the period during which the sundry service is rendered. - 14.4 Sundry tariffs and structures will be revised at least once a year, during the annual budgeting process. - 14.5 Sundry tariffs / charges payable must be paid in advance and only in cases of extreme emergency this requirement may be waived with the approval of the CFO.